metworkbot/mfbase-integration-tests-runner/README.md

-# mfbase-integration-tests-runner
+# mfserv-integration-tests-runner
-repository to run mfbase integration tests in CI
+repository to run mfserv integration tests in CI